 For S1G Beacon frames when BCE is not in use, the BIP Additional Authentication Data (AAD) is constructed from the MPDU header.
-AAD construction is performed as follows:
+BIP(#195) AAD construction is performed as follows:

 FC-MPDU Frame Control field.

 SA-address of the STA transmitting the S1G Beacon frame.